I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Focus on a single point in your email.
 Think of it as a theme or goal.
 What do you want your reader to take away from the email?

 Pretend you’re writing your emails to friends.
-Picture a single person and focus on him or her.
+Picture a single person and focus on them.
 Use casual language (if it fits your brand) and write in second person (using the word “you”).

 It’s easy to get carried away when drafting emails.
 You want to promise the world.